-Reports of pads not sealed to the water-resistant backing.
-Pad can leak if dog doesn’t hit the center precisely.
+Pad can leak if a dog doesn’t hit the center precisely.

-Interior padding is noticeably thin.
-Some owners note that if puppy doesn’t go in the center of the pad, pee may leak or roll off the pad.
-Some puppies like to chew these rather than pee on them.
+Some owners note that if a puppy doesn’t go in the center of the pad, pee may leak or roll off the pad.

-Thin but very absorbent, and does not leak easily.
+The thin design is extremely absorbent decreasing the likelihood that any mess will leak onto your floor.
 Just the right size for puppies, owners note.
 Many owners use them for elderly cats.

-Owners would like stickers or rough edges to help hold the pad in place on the floor or in a pet carrier.
-Some owners find the pad leaks too much, and that the liner is too thin.
+Owners would like stickers or rough edges to help hold the pad in place on the floor.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.